DLMtool/DLMtool/index.md

 A comprehensive user guide for DLMtool is available [here](userguide/index.html).

 ### DLMtool Website
-For more information about DLMtool, including a demonstration of the main features of the toolkit, go to the [Data-Limimted Methods Toolkit Website](http://datalimitedtoolkit.org/).
+For more information about DLMtool, including a demonstration of the main features of the toolkit, go to the [Data-Limited Methods Toolkit Website](http://datalimitedtoolkit.org/).

 ### Installation